mmende/homebridge-samsungtv-control2/README.md

 # Installation

-Just install the plugin in the [config-ui-x](https://github.com/oznu/homebridge-config-ui-x) plugin tab, turn all your Samsung TV's on so they can be discovered and restart homebridge.
+Just install the plugin in the [config-ui-x](https://github.com/oznu/homebridge-config-ui-x) plugin tab or with `npm i -g homebridge-samsungtv-control@latest`, turn all your Samsung TV's on so they can be discovered and restart homebridge.
-Or run `npm i -g homebridge-samsungtv-control@latest`.

 # Customize devices